Alyson Kennedy

 Alyson Kennedy (born June 11, 1950) is an American activist and member of the Socialist Workers Party (SWP).
-She was a candidate in the 2019 Dallas mayoral election.
+A perennial candidate, she was a candidate in the 2019 Dallas mayoral election.
 She was the SWP's nominee for Vice President in the 2008 United States presidential election, President in the 2016 United States presidential election as well as their nominee for president in 2020.

 Biography

 Early life and candidacies

 Originally from Indianapolis, Kennedy joined the socialist movement in 1973 in Louisville, Kentucky.
 She has worked in coal mines in Alabama, Colorado, Utah, and West Virginia.
 Today she works at a Walmart in Dallas.

 In 1977 she ran as the SWP candidate for mayor of Cleveland, Ohio against incumbent Republican Ralph Perk, garnering 1,225 votes and losing by a wide margin to Dennis Kucinich.
 She first joined the United Mine Workers of America (UMWA) in 1981, and was one of the leaders of a strike in Utah 2004, also being involved in litigation.
 In 2000, she ran for the United States Senate from Missouri as a certified write-in candidate.
 She and one other certified write-in candidate combined for 13 votes (out of nearly 2.4 million votes cast).

+In 1984, she was chosen by the Socialist Workers' Party to be a presidential elector from West Virginia.